 It's our human nature to be apathetic about threats that are too vague.
 They must become specific and therefore real or tangible.
 Otherwise more pressing needs and desires will take priority and we never prioritize this vague prayer.

 In talking with supporters, I have noticed that they, too, mostly have not adopted this prayer and attitude.
 That's why I wrote this article.

-When you read the ten areas of challenge below, I hope it helps you to see why you personally will need strength to escape like Jesus said.
+When you read the ten challenge areas below, I hope it helps you to see why you personally will need strength to escape as Jesus said.
 It will help get you praying what Jesus told us to pray.
 After that, I'll share more specifics on how to expand that prayer and make it work for you to increase your chances of keeping it up and having it answered.

 Right now give each area below consideration to see if it applies to you.
 As you go, build your own list of the specific factors in your life that are weaknesses or could work against you.
 It will help you with the prayer list at the end.

 - Israel will become the world's most despised nation

 - Family: Heartbreak, Guilt Trips and Legal Action?

 - God's Intervention (or Lack Thereof)